 Be careful not to dislodge moss when sweeping or blowing though.

 For many people, moss can be a low maintenance lawn substitute.
 For homesteaders though, you may have to do some extra work to protect your moss from your livestock and work animals.

 Since moss has no roots, it’s easily disturbed by digging animals.
 Chickens love to scratch up moss.
 Ducks enjoy rooting under it for grubs.
 Barn cats find moss to be a perfect natural litter box.
 And digging dogs can decimate a moss patch in minutes.

 As such, moss is ideal for areas where your homestead animals don’t go!
 Use this in your private, relaxation shade garden or along paths intended for humans only.

 Tip 9: Don’t Buy Moss-Nomers

-Beware, there are a number of plants out there with “moss” in the name that is not actually moss.
+Beware, there are a number of plants out there with “moss” in the name that are not actually moss.
 Something called “Irish Moss” is frequently sold in flats at plant departments of hardware stores.
 The “Spanish Moss” that hangs from trees in the south is also not a moss at all.

 As a rule of thumb, moss never flowers.
 So, any moss-like plant with a flowering period is not a real moss.